Punta Gorda, Belize Travel Guide + Best Things to Do

 The folks at Garbutt’s Fishing Lodge are super friendly and accommodating.
 An hour-long kayak rental was $15 BZD.

-Unlike other places, they didn’t have me sign a waiver or do any paperwork of any kind before going out on the water, so consider purchasing for your trip traveler’s insurance.
-Even though I didn’t feel in danger of being injured, it felt good to know I had coverage just in case.
+Unlike other places, they didn’t have me sign a waiver or do any paperwork of any kind before going out on the water, so consider purchasing travel insurance for your trip.

 Support Local Sustainable Tourism